-We often tend to think of exercise as an activity for people who are physically fit, but it is actually so much more important for those who have restricted or impaired mobility because of degenerative conditions or injuries.
-In addition to improving mobility in functional muscle groups, chair exercises also act as mood boosters and relieve stress and depression
+Chair Exercises - We often tend to think of exercise as an activity for people who are physically fit, but it is actually so much more important for those who have restricted or impaired mobility because of degenerative conditions or injuries.
+In addition to improving mobility in functional muscle groups, chair exercises also act as mood boosters and relieve stress and depression.

 Such seated exercises for seniors may include cardiovascular exercises, strength training exercises and flexibility exercises.
-Even if there is limited mobility in the legs, exercising the leg muscles delays or prevents muscle atrophy to some extent.
+Even if there is limited mobility in the legs, exercising the leg muscles can delay or prevent muscle atrophy to some extent.

-As we age, we lose some amount of muscle mass and this fact makes core exercises all the more important.
+Core Exercises - As we age, we lose some amount of muscle mass and this fact makes core exercises all the more important.
 When talking about core exercises for seniors, we are specifically referring to strengthening exercises for the abdomen, back, lower back and pelvis.
-Because of physiological differences, there are some differences in core building exercises for men and women, but most of these exercises can be practiced at home itself.
+Because of physiological differences, there are some differences in core building exercises for men and women, but most of these exercises can be practiced at home.

 For those who have joint trouble, cycling and swimming are among the best low impact activities because there is minimal stress on the joints.
 Gardening may not seem like much physical activity, but digging up those roots, watering the plants and weeding do constitute low impact activities.

-Resistance bands are commonly attached to furniture like a door knob or pillar, or even to the chair.
+Resistance bands are commonly attached to furnitures like a doorknob or pillar, or even to the chair.
 This makes them extremely handy, especially for individuals who cannot get out of the house or who can’t even get out of a chair for that matter.
 In such cases, resistance band exercises for seniors may be used as a type of chair exercise technique.
 Resistance bands are commonly used for exercise activities like shoulder rotations, pull-downs and arm and leg-extensions.